dquail/NonStationaryBandit/README.md

 # NonStationaryBandit

-Non stationary bandit for experiments with Reinforcement Learning
+This project creates a non stationary bandit and an ability to compare learning algorithms with different epsilon values and step sizes.